pufik/justtrackme/traccar-server/README.md

 ## Overview

-Traccar is open source server for various GPS tracking devices.
-Project is written in Java and works on most platforms with installed Java Runtime Environment.
+JustTrackMe is open source project for various GPS tracking devices.
+Project forked from Traccar and it is written in Java and works on most platforms with installed Java Runtime Environment.

 ## License